matteoferla/Fragmenstein/documentation/00_installation.md

 ### Fragmenstein and dependencies

 Python 3.6 or above.
-Install from pipy
+It can be install from pipy

     python -m pip install fragmenstein

 ### Requires Pyrosetta

+PyRosetta is optional, but it is required for full operations.
+Without it the pocket sidechains are not minimised, which requires a perfect receptor/template/protein.

-> :warning: PyRosetta no longer runs on CentOS 7 due to old kernel headers (cf. [blog post](https://blog.matteoferla.com/2022/11/glibc-236-vs-centos-7-tale-of-failure.html)).
+:warning: PyRosetta no longer runs on CentOS 7 due to old kernel headers (cf. [blog post](https://blog.matteoferla.com/2022/11/glibc-236-vs-centos-7-tale-of-failure.html)).

+:warning: PyRosetta is not available on Windows.
+For that you need to [install Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) and install PyRosetta on the Linux subsystem.

 #### Modern way